sebcrozet/kiss3d/README.md

 It is designed to let you draw simple geometric figures and play with them with as little friction as possible.

-An online version of this documentation is available [here](http://kiss3d.org).

 ## Features

 * WASM compatible.